chazlarson/Plex-Meta-Manager-Wiki/Scheduling-Guide.md

    ![task-scheduler](images/task-scheduler/03-task-scheduler-main.png)

-4. Give it a name, click "Next".
+4. Give it a name [and a description if you wish], click "Next".

    ![task-scheduler](images/task-scheduler/04-basic-task-01.png)

-5. Choose when you want it to run, click "Next"
+5. Choose when you want it to run [here we're choosing "daily" since we want it to run every day], click "Next"

    ![task-scheduler](images/task-scheduler/04-basic-task-02.png)